 - Whether or not additional provisions are needed to diversify the industry

-Bill HB 940 made its way through the Maryland Legislature and is expected to be signed into law by Governor Larry Hogan.
+Bill HB 940 made its way through the Maryland Legislature and was signed into law by Governor Larry Hogan on May 18, 2021.
 Sweeping, last-minute changes by the Senate were approved by the House, making this one of the biggest sports betting bills in the nation.

 The state will automatically grant licenses for in-person sports wagering at Maryland’s six casinos, three major professional sports stadiums, horse racing tracks, the state fairgrounds, and a riverboat casino on the Potomac River.
 Another 30 retail betting licenses are open to additional applicants, and 60 licenses for online sportsbooks will be up for grabs.

 All of this is excellent news for Maryland sports bettors.
 With an open and competitive market in the state, Marylanders can expect plenty of options and juicier promotions.

 After SWARC awarded 10 sportsbook licenses on Nov.
 16, Maryland mobile sports betting will finally be legal and available by Nov.
 23, 2022.
 The year long delay between Maryland retail and online sports betting was certainly frustrating, but local sports bettors will soon be enjoying wagering from the comfort of their couches.

 Here are some of the Maryland online sportsbooks we expect to see licensed:

 |Oriole Park at Camden Yards||N/A||TBD|

 |Jockey Bar and Grille||N/A||TBD|

 |Maryland State Fairgrounds||N/A||TBD|